vzasukhin/spi-flasher/README.md

 For read command SPI Flash size must be known.
 If SPI Flash autodetect failed then `--flash-size` should be specified.

+If instead of file name specified "-" then data will be output to stdout and it can be used in pipe.
+Example: `spi-flasher read - -s 100 > myfile.dat`.

 ## flash command

 Usage: